 Till Death do they Part

-After another day of working together as rag and bone men Harold (Harry H. Corbett) and his old man, Albert (Wilfrid Brambell), head down the football club as there is a strip show on.
-Harold, with his aspirations of being more than he is, ends up scoring a date with Zita (Carolyn Seymour), one of the strippers.
+After another day of working together as rag and bone men Harold (Harry H. Corbett - Silver Dream Racer) and his old man, Albert (Wilfrid Brambell - A Hard Day's Night), head down the football club as there is a strip show on.
+Harold, with his aspirations of being more than just a rag & bone man, ends up scoring a date with Zita (Carolyn Seymour), one of the strippers.
 One date leads to another and before long Harold and Zita are getting married and she is moving in which doesn't go down well with Albert who sets about getting rid of her before it's too late.
-But the question is will Harold end up with happiness or stuck with his father for ever.
+The question is will Harold end up with Zita or stuck with his father for ever.

-The thing is that whilst "Steptoe and Son" the movie works with the balance there so you get the storyline of Harold getting married and Albert being crafty enough to try and get rid of her, it still feels drawn out.
-Basically if you were to remove all the bits of the storyline surrounding Harold's marriage you would probably still be left with an hour of comedy surrounding Harold and Albert's way of living with jokes ranging from Harold's bath having wheels on to Albert bathing in the kitchen sink.
+The thing is that whilst "Steptoe and Son" the movie works with the balance there so you get the storyline of Harold planning on marrying a stripper and Albert being crafty enough to try and get rid of her, it still feels drawn out.
+Basically if you were to remove all the bits of the storyline surrounding Harold's relationship with Zita you would probably still be left with an hour of comedy surrounding Harold and Albert's way of living with jokes ranging from Harold's bath having wheels on to Albert bathing in the kitchen sink.
 It isn't that this stuff isn't funny as all these jokes work but it is a case that after 98 minutes of it you are kind of happy it is over.
 Although it is also worth saying that whilst some of the movie spin-offs of 70s British sitcoms have dated poorly this one has held up remarkably well.

-What this all boils down to is that "Steptoe and Son" the movie is still a lot of fun and has aged surprisingly well but as it always has it always feels like it is drawn out and comes close to out staying its welcome.
+What this all boils down to is that "Steptoe and Son" the movie is still a lot of fun and has aged surprisingly well but it feels like it is drawn out and comes close to out staying its welcome.